 - 1/2 avocado, sliced (optional)

-- 1 very small shallot (or half if it’s bigger)
+- 1 very small shallot (or half a large shallot)

 Instructions

-- Make the vinaigrette by combining all the ingredients and process them in a high-power blender until smooth.
+- Meanwhile, make the vinaigrette by combining the basil, olive oil, vinegar, salt, garlic, and shallot in a blender or food processor.
+Blend until smooth.

 8 Comments